 Isla Holbox, Mexico

 Darren-Tierney/ShutterstockA 30-minute ferry ride takes visitors from the tip of the Yucatan Peninsula to one of the best tarpon fishing spots in Central America.
 Not that many people know about the fly-fishing paradise—and the 1,600 locals like it that way.
+Make sure you know these 11 travel booking company secrets the next time you make reservations for a trip.

 Content continues below ad